Graph theory: Physics and chemistry

 systems.
 Similarly, in computational neuroscience graphs can be used to represent functional connections between brain areas that interact to give rise to various cognitive processes, where the vertices represent different areas of the brain and the edges represent the connections between those areas.
 Graph theory plays an important role in electrical modeling of electrical networks, here, weights are associated with resistance of the wire segments to obtain electrical properties of network structures.
 Graphs are also used to represent the micro-scale channels of porous media, in which the vertices represent the pores and the edges represent the smaller channels connecting the pores.
 Chemical graph theory uses the molecular graph as a means to model molecules.

 Graphs and networks are excellent models to study and understand phase transitions and critical phenomena.
 Removal of nodes or edges leads to a critical transition where the network breaks into small clusters which is studied as a phase transition.
 This breakdown is studied via percolation theory.

+Network security and cyberattack detection

+Graph-based network attack detection is an application of graph theory to the problem of identifying attacks in computer networks, particularly distributed denial-of-service (DDoS) attacks and other forms of network intrusion.

+In graph-based detection systems, traffic data (e.g., IP flow records) collected from the network is modeled as a graph, where nodes represent network entities such as source and destination addresses or ports, and edges represent observed communication flows between them.
+Properties of these flows, including packet counts, byte volumes, and duration, are encoded as edge or node attributes.

+Attack detection is then performed by applying statistical measures to the graph structure.
+One such measure is nonextensive entropy based on the Tsallis formulation, which is particularly suited to this setting because of its sensitivity to changes in the underlying flow distribution that accompany attack traffic.

+Beyond attack detection, flow graph analysis provides network administrators with visibility into broader network conditions, including resource misuse, traffic bottlenecks, and policy violations.